syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfLinearGauge/Getting-Started.md

 {% endhighlight %}

-## Initialize gauge from designer
+## Initialize linear gauge from designer

-[`SFLinearGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGauge.iOS~Syncfusion.SfGauge.iOS.SFLinearGauge.html) allows users to drag the designer screen from toolbox to designer window.
+[`SFLinearGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGauge.iOS~Syncfusion.SfGauge.iOS.SFLinearGauge.html) allows users to drag the control from toolbox to designer window.
 The properties window will be displayed where you change the necessary functionalities to customize the linear gauge in designer.

 ![Xamarin.iOS LinearGauge Designer](getting-started_images/designer.gif)